 Here’s how to read the body language of your pooch through their tail and ears.

-As is often the case with animals, each dog tail tells a tale of its own.
+As is often the case with animals, each dog's tail tells a tale of its own.
 Some pooches have big, fluffy tails, some flaunt a curled tail that rests on their backs, and some have tiny bobtails that don’t say much.
-Breeds like whippet, Irish wolfhound or the Borzoi naturally hold their tail between the legs, which means that they won’t express their anxiety by tucking away their tails like most breeds.
-It’s important to always consider context and an individual dog’s character and breed when trying to interpret their tell-tail signals!
+Breeds like a whippet, Irish wolfhound, or the Borzoi naturally hold their tail between the legs, which means that they won’t express their anxiety by tucking away their tails like most breeds.
+It’s important to always consider context and an individual dog’s character and breed when trying to interpret their tell-tale signals!

 Dog Tail Wagging